 From this screen, the option we will use most is File-> Log Session.
 This will allow us to write data collected to a file to be processed later.

-Part E (Putting it all together) Now we are ready to start.
+Part E (Putting it all together)

+Now we are ready to start.
 Note that at some point in the following process you may need to let the system download firmware.
 Be sure you have selected the correct device (or it will do this twice).

-Start MPLAB X IDE (not IPE) Select File, then New Project (the screen should default to Microchip Embedded and Standalone Project) Click on Next In the Select Device section, select the following:
+Start MPLAB X IDE (not IPE)

+Select File, then New Project (the screen should default to Microchip Embedded and Standalone Project)

+In the Select Device section, select the following:

 Family: 16-bit DSCs (dsPIC30)

 Device: dsPIC30F6015

-Click on Next

 In the Select Tool section, select PICkit3

-Click on Next

 In the Select Compiler section, select XC16

-Click on Next In the Select Project Name and Folder section, choose a name and project location.
-Click on Finish Make sure the file intro\dsPIC.c is in the Project folder.
-Right click on Source Files, then on Add Existing Item, then select intro\dcPIC.c Double click on intro\dsPIC.c and the code will open in a new window.
+In the Select Project Name and Folder section, choose a name and project location.

+Click on Finish

+Make sure the file intro_dsPIC.c is in the Project folder.
+Right click on Source Files, then on Add Existing Item, then select intro_dcPIC.c

+Double click on intro_dsPIC.c and the code will open in a new window.

 You should build (compile) the existing program, download it to the dsPIC, and run it.
 You should see a sequence of numbers on your screen (the secure CRT screen).
 These correspond to sample times.

-If you see the following message

-You are trying to change protected boot and secure memory.
-In order to do this you must select the "Boot, Secure and General Segments" option on the debug tool Secure Segment properties page.

-Failed to program device

-Then
+If they seem to be scrolling across the screen, see the end of this section.